empathyco/academy-batches/Path/batch_winter2023/blog/front.md

 \
 **Key learning points** <!-- (Do not change this line!!!) -->
 1. Learn how to use vue components
-2. Learn the use of vue instructions such as v-fot, v-bind
+2. Learn the use of vue instructions such as v-for, v-bind
 3. Learn the communication between components
 4. Become familiar with the use of slots